silviomcandido/interIsoFoamEHD/README.md

 + Template case for Full 3D EHD jet flow
 + The main purpose of this template is to demonstrate a simple, reliable meshing strategy for axisymmetric flow
-+ These templates are intended to run with the solver interFoamEHD and interIsoFoamEHD developed by S. Cândido, if interested in the model please feel free to contact me!
++ These templates are intended to run with the solver interIsoFoamEHD!

++ ## Usage:
+1. Clone this repository to your local machine.
+2. Compile the solver using the provided build scripts.
+3. Prepare your case setup, including mesh generation and boundary conditions.
+4. Run the simulation using standard OpenFOAM utilities.
+5. Post-process the results using visualization tools compatible with OpenFOAM.
+(Try our python scripts!)

 ### Meshing of the 2D Axisymmetric
 + The blockMeshDict file contains a backgroundMesh subditionary